River Hamble Country Park: History

-The park first opened in 1979 as Upper Hamble Country Park and in 1984 the Manor Farm museum was opened to the north of the site as a Wartime museum.
-The museum site was once at the heart of the village of Botley.
-The ancient duckpond in Manor Farm and the neighbouring St Bartholomew's Church are mentioned in the Domesday book.
+The ancient duckpond in Manor Farm and the neighbouring St Bartholomew's Church are mentioned in Domesday.
 There is evidence of a Roman road running through the site, which would have been the route between the Roman settlements of Clausentum (Bitterne Manor) and Portus Adurni (Portchester).

+In 1439, the Grace Dieu was struck by lightning, and burnt and sank on the river running alongside the park.
+The wreck is now marked by a warning pole, which is a yellow cross.
+Part of the play area in the 'Barnfield' area is based on the wreck.
+The wreck is now protected.
-This park is on the site of the former Royal Navy shore establishment named HMS Cricket.

-Once decommissioned in 1946, the buildings that were left behind by the Royal Navy were used to house citizens of Southampton who were displaced by bombing during World War II.
+In 1943, the Royal Navy shore establishment named HMS Cricket was opened.
+It would be used throughout the rest of World War II to help prepare for D-Day.
+Once decommissioned in 1946, the buildings that were left behind by the Royal Navy were used to house citizens of Southampton who were displaced by bombing.
 The site was then known as "The Cricket Camp", until 1952 when it was no longer required for that purpose.

-Most of the wartime buildings have been demolished, but River Hamble Country Park retains a much smaller "Cricket Camp" which is used by Scouts.
+The former guardhouse is the only building still standing at the park, which is currently used as the rangers' depot.